DataFire/Integrations/integrations/generated/azure_logic/README.md

   * unfoldHttpHeaders **required** `boolean`: The value indicating whether to unfold the HTTP headers.

 ### AS2OneWayAgreement
-* AS2OneWayAgreement `object`: The integration account AS2 oneway agreement.
+* AS2OneWayAgreement `object`: The integration account AS2 one-way agreement.
   * protocolSettings **required** [AS2ProtocolSettings](#as2protocolsettings)
   * receiverBusinessIdentity **required** [BusinessIdentity](#businessidentity)
   * senderBusinessIdentity **required** [BusinessIdentity](#businessidentity)